DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_showlightbox.md - opens the lightbox for the specified task
 - api/gantt_showquickinfo.md - displays the pop-up task form for the specified task
 - api/gantt_showtask.md - makes the specified task visible on the screen
+- api/gantt_silent.md - makes all code inside it not to trigger internal events or server-side calls
 - api/gantt_sort.md - sorts tasks in the grid
 - api/gantt_toggletaskselection.md - selects the specified task if it was unselected and vice versa
 - api/gantt_uid.md - returns a unique id